Summary

 Conditional formatting rules

-The calendar uses conditional formatting formulas change formatting to shade previous and future months, and to highlight the current day.
+The calendar uses conditional formatting formulas to change formatting to shade previous and future months and to highlight the current day.
 Both rules are applied to the entire grid.
-For for previous and next months, the formula is:
+For the previous and next months, the formula is:

 =MONTH(B6)<>MONTH(start)